Causal Inference for Social Discrimination Reasoning: Causal Individual Discrimination

 The estimation of propensity scores requires two key decisions: the model or functional form of $e(\cdot)$ and the (confounding or explanatory) variables to include in ${\bf x}$.
-For binary valued groups, as in our case, the logistic regression model is commonly adopted \cite{caliendo2008some, mccaffrey2004propensity}.
+For binary valued groups, as in our case, the logistic regression model is commonly adopted ~\cite{caliendo2008some}.
 The decision regarding which covariates to include in the logistic regression model is less standardized.
-In general, the selected variables should influence simultaneously the group participation and the decision.
-It is also advised against selecting too many covariates, and polynomial and interaction terms of these covariates, as this can lead to estimates of propensity scores for individuals of exactly one or zero which violates the condition of overlap for effective propensity score analysis \cite{bryson2002use}.
-In any case, domain expert oversight is always recommended for selecting variables since this is a causal concept \cite{Pearl2009book}.
-Following these guidelines, our estimation procedure involves the steps below:
+It is recommended that the selected variables should influence simultaneously the group membership and the decision of individuals.
+Furthermore, it is advised against selecting too many covariates such that estimates of propensity scores for most individuals becomes exactly one or zero which violates the condition of overlap between protected and unprotected group individuals w.r.t. propensity score necessary for effective propensity score analysis~\cite{bryson2002use}.
+Following these guidelines, we employ the following estimation procedure:

-\textbf {1)}The propensity score is given by a logistic regression model learned over the dataset $\mathcal{R}$, i.e.,
+\textit{1)} The propensity score is given by a logistic regression model learned over the dataset $\mathcal{R}$, i.e.,